alhosani-abdulla/highz-digitalspec/README.md

 - Verify FPGA IP address matches `FPGA_IP` in configuration
 - Check Ethernet connection (should be direct connection for link-local addressing)
 - Ensure FPGA is powered and programmed with correct bitstream
+- Use serial console (see above) to verify RFSoC boot and IP configuration

 ### GPIO Permission Issues
 Add user to gpio group: